Galleria Borghese logo

 Dimensions

-height 151 cm; height of the head 25 cm
+height 151 cm; head height 25 cm

 Provenance

 Unearthed during excavations in Torrenova along Via Casilina.
-Inventario Fidecommissario Borghese, 1833, C., p.
+Inventario Fidecommissario Borghese 1833, C., p.
 47, no. 82.
 Purchased by the Italian State, 1902.

 Conservation and Diagnostic